gregscharf/RTFM-Redox/README.md

 - [ ] Add buffer to scroll through result output that doesn't fit within terminal windows.
 - [x] Handle error when output exceeds terminal window so application doesn't crash on Arch.
     - Needs a much better solution
-- [ ] Issues with Termion when attempting to build a Windows executable.
+- [ ] Issues with Sys crate when attempting to build a Windows executable.
 - [ ] Termion screen refresh on MAC M1 causes screen to flicker when arrowing through commands.

 ## Build/Install